ljohr/malloc/README.md

 ### Dynamic Memory Allocation with sbrk():
 Employs the sbrk() system call to dynamically adjust the program's data segment, enabling precise control over heap expansion and memory allocation.

+`my_malloc.c` contains the custom malloc function that can be used to allocate and free memory.